ctrlaltdad/2048/README.md

 In emulation mode (`[e]`):
 - Enter a move sequence (WASD) to play automatically, or press Enter for turn-by-turn manual play.

+## New Features (2025)

+### Opportunistic Heuristic
+- Added a new heuristic: `opportunistic`.
+This strategy will always make a move that combines two tiles if possible; otherwise, it falls back to the `corner` strategy.
+Selectable in all heuristic-based simulation modes.

+### Results CSV Logging
+- Every simulation run now appends a row to `results.csv` with:
+  - Timestamp
+  - Unique run ID
+  - Simulation type
+  - Parameters
+  - Highest tile achieved
+  - Percent of runs achieving highest tile
+  - Standard deviation
+  - Simulation duration (seconds)
+- This allows for easy analysis and benchmarking of all runs.
+You can open or import `results.csv` in any data analysis tool (Excel, pandas, etc).

+### 2-Phase Heuristic Simulation
+- In simulation mode, you can now select a 2-phase heuristic: choose two heuristics and a switch tile (e.g., 512).
+The simulation will use the first heuristic until the switch tile is reached, then switch to the second.
+- Results are reported in both the HTML and CSV outputs, including the heuristic pair and all relevant statistics.

+## Usage Notes
+- To use the new opportunistic heuristic, select `opportunistic` when prompted for a heuristic in the CLI.
+- To analyze results, open `results.csv` in your preferred tool.

 ## File Structure

 - `main.py` — CLI entry point, mode selection, and user interaction